 Currently, Google will mark any site asking for password or credit card fields, as “Not Secure” if they don’t have an SSL Certificate.
 If the site has an SSL Certificate, you’ll see HTTPS: in the address field (the site URL).

-Starting in October 2017, Google will add new situations where they will mark your site as Not Secure.
+Gradually since 2017, Google has been adding new situations where they will mark your site as Not Secure.

 The most common situation – when you ask someone to opt in and share their email to receive your newsletter.